A Comprehensive Guide to Sneaker Terminology

 This, like Deadstock, has two meanings.
-Firstly, OG can refer to original colorways of shoes at the time of it’s initial release, i.e. Air Jordan 1 “Bred” is an OG.
-But it can also refer to a first release of a sneaker.
-For example, When the Pure Money Jordan 4 retro’d in 2017, many people preferred it’s OG release in terms of quality.
+Firstly, OG can refer to the original colorways of shoes at the time of its initial release, i.e. Air Jordan 1 “Bred” is an OG.
+But it can also refer to the first release of a sneaker.
+For example, When the Pure Money Jordan 4 re-released in 2017, many people preferred it’s OG release in terms of quality.

 When a particular sneaker is re-released, it’s a Retrospective release.